ShivaniPimpalshende/Spotify-Clone/README.md

 # Spotify Clone

-This project is a clone of the Spotify web player, built using HTML and CSS.
+The Spotify clone project is a web application designed to replicate the functionality and user interface of the Spotify web player.
+It is built using HTML and CSS to create a responsive and interactive music streaming experience.
+Users can browse through a collection of playlists, artists, and albums, search for specific songs or artists, and play music with a built-in player.

 ## Table of Contents